dev-yatin/react-storybook-app/README.md

 - `npx sb init` : It will install storybook dependencies, add storybook script in package.json and eslint plugins.
 It creates .storybook directory that contains storybook configuration and a stories directory in src directory that contains sample components and their stories.

+In storybook configuration `main.js` is file for storybook configuration and `preview.js` is configuration for stories you write.

 ## Sorting Stories

 You can sort stories by tweaking storybook configuration.
+Go to this link https://storybook.js.org/docs/react/writing-stories/naming-components-and-hierarchy.
+Navigate page to "Sorting Stories".
+Copy configuration in preview.js.
+That's all.

 ## Stories inside Stories